pshivakumar/swiftui-photopicker/README.md

 # PhotoPicker App

-The PhotoPicker app is a simple iOS application built using SwiftUI that allows users to pick a photo from their device's photo library.
-It utilizes the `PHPickerViewController` to facilitate photo selection.
+The PhotoPicker app is a simple iOS application built using SwiftUI that allows users to pick a photo from their device's photo library.We also explore how to retrieve a SwiftUI image by using Transferable — a new SwiftUI protocol you use to move data.

 ## Features